opencoweb/coweb/docs/python/extensions.rst

 #.
 The import of the new manager module into an application container script.
 #.
 The configuration of an application container to use the new manager instead of its default.

-Revisit the section about :doc:`container` for assistance configuring a coweb server to use a third-party manager.
+Revisit the section about :doc:`container` for assistance configuring a coweb server to use third-party managers.

 Authenticating users
 ~~~~~~~~~~~~~~~~~~~~